-Before reaching Hanoi city center, we pass by the most peripheral neighborhoods where huge residential villages are being built, true islands detached from the world around.
+Before reaching Hanoi city centre, we pass by the most peripheral neighbourhoods where huge residential villages are being built, true islands detached from the world around.

-The next day we explore the Hanoi walking along the streets of the Old Quarter; we decide to follow the itinerary recommended by the Lonely Planet guide which is actually pretty nice.
-We immediately notice how the city is structured as a department store, and the streets are specialized in selling a specific kind of article or job: the blacksmiths street is followed by the mirrors street, around the corner with the herbs street, not far from the polystyrene, tape and toys streets.
-And so on in all the city.
+The next day we explore the Old Quarter area on foot.
+We decide to follow the itinerary recommended by our Lonely Planet guide which is actually pretty nice.
+We immediately notice how the city is structured as a department store, and the streets are specialized in selling a specific kind of article or by groups of same profession workers: the blacksmiths street is followed by the street of mirror shops.
+Around the corner is what we call Herb lane, not far from the polystyrene, tape and toys area.
+And it goes on like this all around town.
 When simplicity meets geniality!

-We reach the border of the Old Quarter to visit the old Hoa Lo Prison, nowadays museum, where the French kept the Vietnamese rebels, and later the Vietnamese kept the American pilots.
-The visit is sad but also interesting because it lets understand the differences in treating the prisoners between the French and the Vietnamese; it makes you realize how cruel can be the human being sometimes (in this case the Western men mostly).
+We reach the border of the Old Quarter in order to visit the old Hoa Lo Prison, nowadays a museum, where the French kept the Vietnamese rebels as prisoners, and later the Vietnamese incarcerated the American pilots.
+The visit is sad but also interesting because it lets understand the differences in treating the prisoners between the French and the Vietnamese; it makes you realize how cruel can our race be (in this case the Western men more than the Asian).

-The night we take a seat in a small theatre close to the Hoan Kiem lake to take part to the Water Puppets show, one of the Vietnamese traditions.
+At night time we take a seat in a small theatre close to the Hoan Kiem lake to enjoy the Water Puppets show, one of the oldest Vietnamese traditions.
 The seats were assigned but since we bought the tickets in the morning, we manage to sit in the first rows.
-In a little less than an hour the characters tell funny stories of the tradition that we can understand even though the few dialogues are in Vietnamese.
-We end our night with a Bun Cha, a typical food of the capital, a soup with noodles, pork meatballs, herbs, spring rolls.
+The 1-hour-long show sees the characters tell funny stories of the tradition that we can mostly understand even though the few dialogues are in Vietnamese.
+We end our night with a Bun Cha, a typical dish of the capital, a soup with noodles, pork meatballs, herbs, spring rolls.

-On the way back we stop to visit the beautiful Temple of Literature, that was the first university national in Vietnam.
-A well preserved site with a nice lake and park all around.
+On the way back we stop to visit the gorgeous Temple of Literature, that was the first national university in Vietnam.
+A well preserved and serene site with a nice lake and park enclosed too.

-After many km, we go back to get the luggage and with a comfortable local bus we reach My Dinh bus station.
-At 7pm we settle in our berths towards Cao Bang, city of the north-eastern Vietnam.
+After many kms on foot, we go back to get our luggage and use a comfy local bus to reach My Dinh bus station.
+By 7pm we settle in our berths towards Cao Bang, a small city at the north-eastern border between Vietnam and China.

-We leave Hanoi and its chaotic colors, smells, lights and memories of the old times.
+We leave Hanoi and its chaotic colours, smells, lights and history of the old times of the country.